 - Progressive Retinal Atrophy

-Yes and the cost of the treatment can be anything from $300 to $7,500.
-Which is something that you should consider before deciding to adopt a Bernese Mountain dog.
+Phew!
+That’s a long list.
+Yes, the treatment cost can be anything from $300 to $7,500; you should consider this before adopting a Bernese Mountain dog.

 Now we don’t want…

-We always recommend that anyone thinking about getting a Berner also think about possibly buying a pet insurance policy at the same time so that if their dog does develop any medical issues later on down the road, they won’t be on the hook for 100% of the veterinarian bills!
+To convince you not to purchase a Berner puppy or adopt a Bernese Mountain rescue dog, we want to ensure that you understand what you might be getting yourself into.
+It’s also why we always recommend that anyone thinking about getting a Berner also think about possibly buying a pet insurance policy at the same time so that if their dog does develop any medical issues later on down the road, they won’t be on the hook for 100% of the veterinarian bills!

 For more information on who we feel currently offers the “Best” pet insurance policies in the industry, feel free to check out our Best Pet Insurance Companies article